 - For this new eMeasure, the developer presented 2011 guidelines from the American Society for Parenteral and Enteral Nutrition (A.S.P.E.N.) that recommends nutrition support intervention for patients identified by screening and assessment as at risk for malnutrition or malnourished.
-The developer noted in the submission a Grade C rating. - The guidelines are based on 3 small, randomized trials, 1 nonrandomized cohort with historical controls, and 1 nonrandomized cohort with contemporaneous control. - Committee members noted a discrepancy with the evidence rating.
+The developer noted in the submission a Grade C rating. - The guidelines are based on three small, randomized trials, one nonrandomized cohort with historical controls, and 1 nonrandomized cohort with contemporaneous control. - Committee members noted a discrepancy with the evidence rating.
 The developer inadvertently cited another part of the guideline and intended to cite the part that suggests nutrition assessment for all patients who were identified to be a nutrition risk by nutrition screening; the rating for this part of the guideline is Grade E. The developer will update the measure submission before NQF Member and public comment. - Some Committee members debated whether the number of studies in the observation and randomized trials mentioned above were sufficient, and able to discern the risk of bias. - Ultimately, the Committee failed to reach consensus on the Evidence criterion. - The developer data from the literature to demonstrate a performance gap for this screening measure.
 A national survey of hospital-based professionals in the United States focused on nutrition screening and assessment practices and associated gaps in knowledge of nutrition care.
 Out of 1,777 unique respondents, only 23.1% reported using a validated assessment tool to help identify clinical characteristics for a malnutrition diagnosis. - On the post-comment call, a Committee member noted that the guideline cited is based on three trials, and even among those there were inconsistencies in the evidence and they were rather limited; nothing new was added by the literature cited by the new comments.
 It was noted the many comments received were largely repetitive and supplied many of the same references, which do not directly link the completion to outcome.
 The developer noted that it provided several studies looking at the impact of quality improvement programs focused on nutrition and malnutrition.
 A Committee member responded that it's not just the publication of articles, but also the quality of the articles-what the study evaluated and whether it is even a good study and applies to a performance measure.
-NQF staff also noted that the evaluation criteria specifically call for an assessment of quality, quantity, and consistency of evidence.
+NQF staff also noted that the evaluation criteria specifically call for an assessment of quality, quantity, and consistency of evidence. - Ultimately, the measure did not pass on Evidence but the outcome was such that the additional votes might have meant passing the criterion.
+Accordingly, the Committee members also voted on Overall Suitability for Endorsement.
+Ultimately, #3088 is not recommended; it did not pass on Evidence, and it failed the vote on Overall Suitability, which was Y-5; N-9.